-The annual Sapaatk'ayn Cinema Native American Film Festival at the University of Idaho has been a showcase for Native Cinema on the Palouse since 2003.
+Sapaatq'ayn Cinema Native American Film Festival at the University of Idaho has been an annual showcase for Native Cinema on the Palouse since 2003.
 All films are presented at the Kenworthy Performing Arts Centre in downtown Moscow, Idaho.

-The word Sapaatk'ayn (suh-pot-kine) in the language of the Nimi'ipuu (Nez Perce) means "to display" or "a motion picture."
+The word Sapaatq'ayn (suh-pot-kine) in the language of the Nimi'ipuu (Nez Perce) means "to display" or "a motion picture."

 For submission information, contact: